yvelikova/axway-open-docs/content/en/docs/apigtw_admin/deploy_get_started.md

 * A *policy package* is a `.pol` file that contains policies, listeners, external connections, and environment settings.
 * An *environment package* is an `.env` file that contains users, certificates, and environment settings.
 The content of the `.fed` file is equivalent to the combined contents of the `.pol` and `.env` files.
 * A *package property* is a name-value pair that applies to a specific configuration package (`.fed`, `.pol`, or `.env`).
 Specifying a property associates metadata with the configuration in that package.
 For example, the **Name** property with a value of `Default Factory Configuration` is associated with a default installation.

-For more details on configuration packages and properties, see the [API Gateway DevOps Deployment Guide](/bundle/APIGateway_77_PromotionGuide_allOS_en_HTML5/).

 ### Create a configuration package in Policy Studio